WICG/webpackage/README.md

 In addition, that format would include optional **signing** of the resources, which can be used to verify authenticity and integrity of the content.
 Once and if verified (this may or may not require network connection), the content can be afforded the treatment of the claimed origin - for example showing a "green lock" with URL in a browser, or being able to send network request to the origin's server.
 This disconnects the verification of the origin from actual network connection and enables many new scenarios for the web content to be consumed, including time-shifted delivery (when content is delivered by an opportunistic restartable download for example), peer-to-peer sharing or caching on local file servers.

 Since the packaged "bundle" can be quite large (a game with a lot of resources or content of multiple web sites), the efficient access to that content becomes important.
 For example, it would be often prohibitively expensive to "unpack" or somehow else pre-process such a large resource on the client device.
 Unpacking, for example, may require a double size occupied in device's storage, which can be a problem, especially on low-end devices.
-We propose a optional **directory structure** that allows the bundle to be consumed (browsed) efficiently as is, without unpacking - by adding an index-like structure which provides direct offsets into the package.
+We propose a optional **Content Index** structure that allows the bundle to be consumed (browsed) efficiently as is, without unpacking - by adding an index-like structure which provides direct offsets into the package.

 There is already a [packaging format proposal](https://w3ctag.github.io/packaging-on-the-web/) which we will base upon.
 We are proposing to improve on the spec, in particular by introducing 3 major additions: